 You know when you book a trip for a couple months down the road, and then all of a sudden you start your mornings with a pip in your step?

 It’s because you have something to look forward to.
 Your days have purpose.
 Each day gets you one step closer to the beach, the sun, relaxation…

 Goals work the same way: Reaching that end goal is like making it to that tropical getaway.
 And in the meantime, having a plan for where you want to be on X date increases your motivation because you can visualize the results of your efforts.

 The key to setting goals effectively is to not just set ’em and forget ’em.

-Thinking about your goals, visualizing them, and even saying them out loud is great, but it’s when you write them down and make a concrete plan that you can truly start to see the needle move.
+Thinking about your goals, visualizing them, and even saying them out loud is great, but it’s when you write them down and make a marketing plan that you can truly start to see the needle move.
 In fact, research has proven that those who write down their goals are much more successful in achieving them.